 In general, my discussions with deans at about a dozen selective colleges over the last few weeks found that about half of their applicant pools applied without test scores.

-In every case I heard so far, students with test scores got accepted more often.
-In some cases, the admit rate was twice as high for students with test scores vs. those without.
+In every case I heard so far, there were lower test-optional acceptance rates in comparison to the number of students who did submit scores and got accepted.
+In some cases, the test-optional acceptance rate was twice as low for students without test scores vs. those with.

 Reason #2: Top Schools Still Rely on Scores to Assess High-Achieving Students